awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE_APPEND.md

 The name of the table that provides the rows to be appended\.
 Either specify just the name of the table or use the format *schema\_name\.table\_name* to use a specific schema\.
 The source table must be an existing permanent table\.

 IGNOREEXTRA
 A keyword that specifies that if the source table includes columns that are not present in the target table, data in the extra columns should be discarded\.
-You cannot use IGNOREEXTRA with FILLTARGET\.
+You can't use IGNOREEXTRA with FILLTARGET\.

 FILLTARGET
 A keyword that specifies that if the target table includes columns that are not present in the source table, the columns should be filled with the [DEFAULT](r_CREATE_TABLE_NEW.md#create-table-default) column value, if one was defined, or NULL\.
-You cannot use IGNOREEXTRA with FILLTARGET\.
+You can't use IGNOREEXTRA with FILLTARGET\.

 ## ALTER TABLE APPEND Usage Notes<a name="r_ALTER_TABLE_APPEND_usage"></a>